sbohmann/freemonad/introduction.md

 A Free is a data structure used by an interpreter.

-A Free can be a Pure or a Bind (A Bind is also sometimes called Roll, FlatMap, &c.).
+A Free is either a Pure or a Bind (A Bind is also sometimes called Roll, FlatMap, &c.).

 M is the term used for the functions' result type, like a List, Set, Observable, ..., as mentioned above.